smmmiri/TypesSizeConsole/README.md

 ## Project Description

 This small console application calculates and displays the size of common types in C#.

+## What is this code good for practicing?

 It helps you understand the memory consumption of different data types in your C# programs.

 ## Usage